lbnl-science-it/scienceit-docs/docs/hpc/openondemand/jupyter-server.md

 # Jupyter Server

-!!! warning "Open OnDemand Changes and Known Issues"

-    * Open OnDemand now uses the CILogon for user authentication.
-    * To access your `scratch` directory from Jupyter on Open OnDemand please create a symlink to your scratch directory on your home directory:

-    ``` bash

-        ln -s /global/scratch/users/$USER scratch
-    ```

 The Jupyter Notebook is a web application that enables you to create and share documents that can contain a mix of live code, equations, visualizations, and explanatory text.
 This is an introduction to using Jupyter notebooks on Lawrencium.

 Before getting started, make sure you have [access to the Lawrencium cluster](../accounts/project-accounts.md).